King (2026 film)

-King is an upcoming Indian Hindi-language action thriller film directed by Siddharth Anand and produced by Gauri Khan, Siddharth Anand and Mamta Anand under Red Chillies Entertainment and Marflix Pictures.
-The film stars Shah Rukh Khan in titular role alongside his daughter Suhana Khan (in her theatrical debut), Deepika Padukone and Abhishek Bachchan in lead roles alongside Anil Kapoor, Jackie Shroff, Arshad Warsi and Rani Mukerji in supporting roles.
+King is an upcoming Indian Hindi-language action thriller film co-written and directed by Siddharth Anand.
+The film is produced by Gauri Khan, Anand, and Mamta Anand under Red Chillies Entertainment and Marflix Pictures.
+It stars Shah Rukh Khan, Deepika Padukone, Suhana Khan, Abhishek Bachchan, Anil Kapoor, Jackie Shroff, Rani Mukerji, Jaideep Ahlawat, Arshad Warsi and Raghav Juyal.

-Principal photography began in May 2025, with filming taking place in Mumbai and Warsaw.
-The screenplay is by Anand, Sujoy Ghosh, Suresh Nair and Sagar Pandya, with dialogues by Abbas Tyrewala.
-The music is composed by Anirudh Ravichander.
+Principal photography began in May 2025, taking place in Mumbai, Warsaw, Gdańsk and Cape Town.

-King is scheduled for a theatrical release in 2026.
+King is scheduled for theatrical release on 24 December 2026.

 Production

 Development

-After the success of Pathaan in 2023, it was reported that Shah Rukh Khan would collaborate with Sujoy Ghosh for the latter's directorial venture, an action thriller film.
-Reportedly produced by Pathaan director Siddharth Anand and Gauri Khan, the project was also reported to cast Suhana Khan in her feature film debut.
-Titled King, production was claimed by reports to commence in November 2023.
-Although the title King was initially acquired by Sajid Nadiadwala, as he had began a film in 2017 starring Hrithik Roshan directed by Kabir Khan which did not materialize, he gave the rights to Red Chillies Entertainment.
-The initial filming schedule was to take place from November to March 2025, as Khan could later focus on Tiger vs Pathaan, but the plan was not followed.
-Later, the filming was postponed to January 2025.
-However, that plan was also not followed.
-In August 2024, Khan confirmed the project at Locarno Film Festival in Switzerland.
-The following December, Siddharth Anand was announced to replace Sujoy Ghosh due to unknown reasons.
+Following the commercial success of Pathaan (2023), reports emerged that Shah Rukh Khan would collaborate with director Sujoy Ghosh on an action thriller film.
+The project, reportedly produced by Siddharth Anand and Gauri Khan, was also said to feature Suhana Khan in her feature film debut.
+Initially titled King, the film was scheduled to begin production in November 2023.
+The title had previously been acquired by Sajid Nadiadwala for a planned project starring Hrithik Roshan and directed by Kabir Khan, which was later shelved; Nadiadwala subsequently transferred the rights to Red Chillies Entertainment.

+Filming was originally planned to take place between November 2024 and March 2025, allowing Khan to prioritize other commitments, including Tiger vs Pathaan; however, these plans were not realized.
+The schedule was later revised to January 2025, but this too was postponed.
+In August 2024, Khan confirmed the project at the Locarno Film Festival in Switzerland.
+In December 2024, Anand replaced Ghosh as director for undisclosed reasons.
+The film is reportedly inspired by the 1994 French film Léon: The Professional.